-- Stepwise investment and fixed BMP effectiveness (STEP + FIXED) - One-time investment and fixed BMP effectiveness (ONE + FIXED)

-- Stepwise investment and time-varying BMP effectiveness (STEP + VARY) - One-time investment and time-varying BMP effectiveness (ONE + VARY)
+- Stepwise investment and fixed BMP effectiveness (STEP + FIXED) - One-time investment and fixed BMP effectiveness (ONE + FIXED) - Stepwise investment and time-varying BMP effectiveness (STEP + VARY) - One-time investment and time-varying BMP effectiveness (ONE + VARY)

-Experiments with a fixed BMP effectiveness used the stable environmental effectiveness data of the BMPs in this case study, that is, data in the fifth year post-after implementation (Table 2).
+Experiments with a fixed BMP effectiveness used the stable environmental effectiveness data of the BMPs in this case study, that is, data in the fifth year after implementation (Table 2).
 For the one-time investment, we assumed that all funds would be available at the beginning of a specific year in the implementation period and that all BMPs would be implemented within the same year.
 Therefore, each experiment with one-time investment had only five solutions.
-Simultaneously, experiments with a stepwise investment needed to be optimized, resulting in near-optimal Pareto solutions (also termed as-Pareto fronts).
+Simultaneously, experiments with a stepwise investment needed to be optimized, resulting in near-optimal Pareto solutions (also termed Pareto fronts).

-The experimental design followed three assumptions for implementing of a target BMP scenario:
+The experimental design followed three assumptions for implementing a target BMP scenario:

-- Once a spatial unit was configured with a BMP in a certain year, the BMP type would not change throughout thein subsequent evaluation periods. - The An unlimited number of BMPs that could be implemented within a year was unlimited, ranging from zero to the total number of spatial units n, could be implemented within a year. - Each BMP type could be implemented on aton any spatial unit within one a year and would start to take effect in the subsequent year.
+- Once a spatial unit was configured with a BMP in a certain year, the BMP type would not change in subsequent evaluation periods. - An unlimited number of BMPs, ranging from zero to the total number of spatial units n, could be implemented within a year. - Each BMP type could be implemented on any spatial unit within a year and would start to take effect in the subsequent year.

-The simulation period for each SEIMS-based model was from 2011 to 2017 (Figure $7\underline{6}$).
-The environmental effectiveness and cost-benefit data of the four BMPs listed in Table 2 were input within theused as model inputs with a one-year update interval.
+The simulation period for each SEIMS-based model was from 2011 to 2017 (Figure 6).
+The environmental effectiveness and cost-benefit data of the four BMPs listed in Table 2 were used as model inputs with a one-year update interval.
 The implementation period for the BMP scenario was from 2012 to 2016.
-At the end of each year, the model parameters affected by the BMPs (i.e., soil properties of for the spatial units with of the BMPs; Table 2) would be updated (red dots in Figure $7\underline{6}$), including the newly and previously implemented onesparameters BMPs.
-Therefore, the effect period of BMPs taking effect in this study lasted from 2013 to 2017.
+At the end of each year, the model parameters affected by the BMPs (i.e., soil properties for the spatial units of the BMPs; Table 2) would be updated (red dots in Figure 6), including the newly and previously implemented BMPs.
+Therefore, the effect period of BMPs in this study lasted from 2013 to 2017.

-Figure 76.
+Figure 6.
 Schematic diagram of the watershed model simulation periods for evaluating a best management practice (BMP) scenario.

 The selected BMP scenario required 207.35 (CNY 10,000) for the initial construction and subsequent maintenance costs before making a profit (in the first two years) (Zhu, Qin, et al., 2019).
-To conduct experiments with stepwise investment, gradually decreased investments were designed to gradually decrease within the 5-year implementation period, specifically, from 90, to 70, to 30, to 20, and finally to 20 (CNY 10,000).
-The maximum available investment was set to increase by 10% to more quickly generate eligible possible scenarios more quickly.
+To conduct experiments with stepwise investment, investments were designed to gradually decrease within the 5-year implementation period, specifically, from 90 to 70 to 30 to 20 and finally to 20 (CNY 10,000).
+The maximum available investment was set to increase by 10% to more quickly generate possible scenarios.
 The discount rate was set to 0.1.
 All cash flows during the implementation period were discounted to values in the first year of the implementation period (2012).